API Routes

 from starlette.responses import JSONResponse

-async def get(request: Request) -> JSONResponse:
+async def endpoint(request: Request) -> JSONResponse:

 return JSONResponse({"message": "Hello, world!"})

+endpoint handles every HTTP method bound to the route.
 This responds to GET /api/hello:

 curl http://localhost:8000/api/hello